StanMihai/AWJ-2017/docs/temaP.md

 ### Environments

 When the application is used for the first time "users" array is empty.

+This type of storage is volatile, all data is lost after you reset the app.
+This is not a problem.

 environment.ts :